edf1101/LaserTag/notes.md

 - For LEDs have a stack ish system so it doesn't overwrite long effects if it was doing a quick fire effect or something.
 - Sort out the canTakeDamage / need admin fields of menus
 - make things more staticy where poss
+- Could install all libs in the src code so that it can be run on any computer without needing to install anything.

 ## Plan
 - create name selector menu / admin password menu (should be same class ish)